ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 **Test Suite Client**

-The test suites act as clients to communicate with the SUT and validate the requirements gathered from technical specifications.
+Test suites act as clients to communicate with an SUT and validate the requirements gathered from technical specifications.
 SharePoint File Sync and WOPI Protocol Test Suites include one common library, two adapters and three test suites.

--   The test suites communicate with the SUT via a protocol adapter and an SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.
+-   Test suites communicate with an SUT via a protocol adapter and an SUT control adapter to verify if an SUT is behaving in compliance with normative protocol requirements.

 -   The shared test suite implements MS-FSSHTTP and is shared with MS-WOPI to verify whether or not MS-FSSHTTP can be sent as HTTP body by using the MS-WOPI transport format.

--   All protocol adapters communicate directly with the SUT.
+-   All protocol adapters communicate directly with an SUT.

 Common library
 --------------